Continuing where we left off, my newest additions have arrived and I am about ready to transform them into members of my ever expanding fleet

 Basic painting is completed and most masts are fitted although no booms are in place yet.
 I also used the opportunity to touch up some areas on the other fleet members.

 Booms fitted.
 I was amazed at how many had to be fitted to the Athlone which does give an indication of how much cargo space these vessels really had.
 I have to sort out the sheer line on the Athlone, it is wobbly and paint booms and touch up more areas that I may have missed.
 The ships are more or less complete though.

 My U-C fleet now stands at 8 ships and here it is.

-Amongst the many ships that I like is the former Sea Princess (built as Kungsholm).
-She called in South Africa on a number of occasions, although mostly in Cape Town.
+The other Victoria on the left is amongst the many ships that I like.
+She is the former Sea Princess (built as Kungsholm), and she called in South Africa on a number of occasions, although mostly in Cape Town.